iloniemi/DRG-hotkeys/readme.md

 # Simple quality of life hotkeys for Deep Rock Galactic
+## Setup
+AutoHotKey is required to run this script.
+It can be found at https://www.autohotkey.com/.
+Once installed run the script by double clicking DRG.ahk.
+## Info
 Born ready perk is recommended because this script doesn't take need for reloading into account.
 Hotkeys rely on few default key bindings:
 - Q -- Switch to previous equipment